 Hestia’s vision of a house was that it should truly be a home.
 A place where one’s body, spirit, and relationships would be nurtured and replenished.
 To be a place to “come home to” after exposure to the cold and chaos of the external world.

 Hestia is associated with the warmth and comfort of the welcoming fireplace.
-Just as the flames glowing from the hearth soothe us with their warmth and glowing light, the goddess Hestia gives us security, peace, and comfort and helps us accept the truth of our lives with inner grace.
+Just as the flames glowing from the hearth soothe us with their warmth and glowing light, the goddess Hestia also gives us security, peace, and comfort.
+She also helps us accept the truth of our lives with inner grace.

 Hestia (also known as the Roman goddess Vesta) is often represented by goddess symbols associated with her personality traits, the sacred flame, and her contribution to civilization, personal households, and to architecture.